Carrot Ranch makes literary art accessible online and in-person. Learn more about the lead buckaroo’s philosophies on the value of literary art.

 Wrangling Words is a free community outreach program to bring literary art to an underserved area.
 Developed by Charli Mills, the program teaches any level of writer from novice to advanced how to use the literary form of flash fiction (99 words, no more, no less) as a writing tool.
 Learn to write like the myth of Hemingway.
 Create stories, scenes, and novels 99 words at a time.

 Five at the Mic is a reading event to share and celebrate the short-forms of poetry, flash fiction, and story-telling.
 Each participant either reads five poems, five 99-word flash fictions, or five minutes of telling a true or tall tales.
 It’s a collaboration between local oral creatives.
 It’s also a chance for the public to read or hear their favorite works by others (full credit is given before each reading).
-It’s an excellent way for writers to incubate works in progress, get audience feedback and learn to love the mic (not fear it).
-The event is free, but we do pass the hat.
+It’s an excellent way for writers to incubate works in progress, get audience feedback, and learn to love the mic (not fear it).
+The event is free, but we do pass the hat when in person.

 A Veteran’s Journey is based on the pattern of narrative known as the Hero’s Journey.
 Using the story-telling model, this program looks at how a veteran answers a call to serve and how the final mission is to return to the community with something of value to share.
 It’s meant to be offered privately to veterans and their families.
 A story-telling component is included to teach flash fiction as a way to express the veteran and veteran family experience.
 This event is free to any veteran’s group.